linode/docs/docs/networking/vlan/common-linode-vlan-use-cases/index.md

 ### Benefits

-Linode's VLAN helps you create private LANs by creating a physical L2 network in the cloud where devices can communicate privately and securely.
+Linode's VLAN helps you create private LANs by creating an L2 network in the cloud where devices can communicate privately and securely.

 ## Use Cases